santiagosayshey/DigiBrain/content/Projects/Dictionarry/Profiles/Testing.md

 | 1982 | Blade Runner                                  | ✔️                                                                                                                                                                                                                                 |
 | 1942 | Casablanca                                    | ✔️                                                                                                                                                                                                                                 |

 Some notes: A combination of Aither + HUNO will give the best search results.
+HUNO has more variety in WEB vs bluray and generally has the best available release for this profile.

-Torrentleech, Anthelion and SkipTheTrailers, ReelFLiX are good backups.
+Torrentleech, Anthelion, SkipTheTrailers and ReelFLiX are good backups.